badozor/pydudi/README.md

 # pydudi
-Data analysis based on duality diagram
+The objective of this module is to implemente Data analysis methods based on duality diagram in python and to developp and expend my skill in python.

 # references